manikanta-kondeti/codes/K-Means/README.md

 	* Followed by (x,y) coordinates for n points.

 ## License
 Released under MIT-X license.
-Feel free to contact if you have some doubts or want to give suggestions
+Feel free to get in touch with me if you have any doubts or want to give me some suggestions.